-17 Acceptance of Chorus' Quote - "Firm Order" 17.1 Acceptance 17.1.1 A Quote may be accepted by the Access Seeker giving Notice to Chorus' provisioning manager.
+17. Acceptance of Chorus' Quote - "Firm Order"

+17.1 Acceptance 17.1.1 17.1.1 A Quote may be accepted by the Access Seeker giving Notice to Chorus' provisioning manager.
 17.1.2 The Access Seeker's acceptance of a Quote will constitute a Firm Order.
 17.1.3 The Chorus Build will commence as soon as reasonably practicable following a Firm Order being made, subject only to prioritisation (refer to section 8).
-18 Chorus Build 18.1 General 18.1.1 Chorus' co-location project manager will manage the Chorus Build and keep the Access Seeker informed of progress.
+18. Chorus Build 18.1 General 18.1.1Chorus' co-location project manager will manage the keep the Access Seeker informed of progress.
+Chorus' co-location project manager will manage the Chorus Build and keep the Access Seeker informed of progress.
 18.1.2 Chorus will complete the Chorus Build in accordance with the Quote and subject to clauses 18.2 to 18.5.
-This includes Chorus obtaining all necessary consents or other legal permissions for the Chorus Build.
-Chorus may change the configuration of the Chorus Build only if: (a) the change is required by circumstances beyond Chorus' control and it would not materially affect the Access Seeker's intended use of the Footprint; or (b) the Access Seeker agrees (whose agreement must not be unreasonably withheld, refused or delayed).
-18.1.3 Chorus will use all reasonable endeavours to complete the Chorus Build within the Build Time, subject only to (a) prioritisation (refer to section 8), or, (b) where an RFS Date is specified by the Access Seeker, the Chorus Build will commence as soon as is reasonably and practically required to ensure the Chorus Build is completed by the RFS Date specified by the Access Seeker (in which case, if the RFS Date is later than that which would apply if Chorus met the required Build Time, Chorus will not be liable under the UCLL and UCLF Colocation Terms for not completing the Chorus Build within the required Build Time).
-18.2 Build Time 18.2.1 The Build Time will start to be measured from the date a Firm Order is accepted, unless subject to prioritisation, in which case from the date Chorus commences the Chorus Build.
-18.2.2 For the purpose of measuring the Build Time the following will not be counted as a Working Day: (a) any day that is not a Working Day under the UCLL and UCLF clause 16.2.4 will apply.
+This includes Chorus obtaining all

+(a) the change is required by circumstances beyond Chorus' control and it would not materially affect the Access Seeker's intended use of the Footprint; or (b) the Access Seeker agrees (whose agreement must not be unreasonably withheld, refused or delayed).
+18.1.3 us will use all reasonable endeavours to complete the Chorus Build n the Build Time, subject only to (a) prioritisation (refer to section 8), or, (b) where an RFS Date is specified by the Access Seeker, requi speci than Choru horus Build will commence as soon as is reasonably and practically red to ensure the Chorus Build is completed by the RFS Date fied by the Access Seeker (in which case, if the RFS Date is later that which would apply if Chorus met the required Build Time, us will not be liable under the UCLF Co-location Terms for not leting the Chorus Build within the required Build Time).
+18.2 Build Time 18.2.1 accep uild Time will start to be measured from the date a Firm Order is oted, unless subject to prioritisation, in which case from the date us commences the Chorus Build.
+18.2.2 ne purpose of measuring the Build Time the following will not be ted as a Working Day: (a) any day that is not a Working Day under the UCLF Co-location Terms; (b) any day that Chorus is delayed by an event which could not reasonably have been foreseen by an experienced construction contractor; (c) any day that Chorus is delayed due to the operation of any law or any requirement of any Authority; and (d) any day that Chorus is delayed due to the failure of the Access Seeker to provide any necessary materials or information.
+18.3 Chorus Build cannot be completed 18.3.1 becon neces to the brus reasonably and in good faith believes it has for any reason me impossible to complete the Chorus Build (for instance a ssary consent is refused) it must as soon as practicable give Notice e Access Seeker's co-location project manager.
+Upon receiving us' Notice, the Access Seeker may either: (a) cancel its Firm Order; or (b) work with Chorus to resolve the difficulty by proposing an amended configuration and requesting a new Quote in relation to that configuration.